Streamweaver/brick-house/README.md

 ## Setup

-When intially setting up a project you'll need to create the environments files in `src/environments` as appropriate.
+When initially setting up a project you'll need to create the environments files in `src/environments` as appropriate.

 Example environment.ts
 ```typescript